This post was updated on April 3rd, 2023

 Ovasitol is made to the highest nutraceutical standards and is free from unnecessary ingredients.
 It’s recommended that you take one individual packet or a scoop of Ovasitol powder twice a day.
 Each of these doses contains 2000 mg of myo-inositol and 50 mg D-chiro inositol.

-It’s best to buy pure myo-inositol.
+If you’re not buying Ovasitol, then it’s best to buy only pure myo-inositol.
 Jarrow Formulas is a well-priced and reliable brand.
 Pure Encapsulations also make a top-quality myo-inositol product.

 The recommended dosage of myo-inositol is 4000 mg/day taken in two doses.
 That’s equal to about 1 tsp twice a day.